Month: July 2019

 • Upper management requests an ROI projection over a 5-year period

-• The organization subscribes to a cloud-based CMMS for 5 users
+• The organization subscribes to a cloud-hosted CMMS for 5 users

 • Licenses are $50 per user, per month – totaling $3,000 per year